arielsbecker/nebulas-core-bin/README.md

 ## Installation

-You will find the binary packages in the /dist folder inside each version of Nebulas.
-For example, the current version is Nebulas Nova, so you will find the packages [here](Nova/dist).
+You will find an index for the binary packages in the /dist folder inside each version of Nebulas.
+For example, the current version is Nebulas Nova, so you will find the index for the packages [here](Nova/dist).

 ### AppImage